hneth/unikn/README.md

-range of colors and text functions is based on the corporate design of the [University of Konstanz](https://www.uni-konstanz.de/) (see [this link](https://www.uni-konstanz.de/en/university/news-and-media/create-online-and-print-media/corporate-design/) for details), but can easily be adapted and extended for other institutions or purposes.
+range of colors and text functions is based on the corporate design of the [University of Konstanz](https://www.uni-konstanz.de/) (see [this link](https://www.uni-konstanz.de/en/university/news-and-media/create-online-and-print-media/corporate-design/) for details), but can easily be adapted and extended to other purposes or institutions.

 ## Background